 - How to make Damascus steel

-- Use striking and a power hammer to forge a billet of Damascus steel
+- Use striking and a hydraulic press to forge a billet of Damascus steel

 - Fire welding with a wrapped eye, handle shaping and fitment